 Should your eggplant be cut in to rounds or planks?
 Rounds are easier to cut.
 Planks are more pleasing on the plate and give you more surface area for the breading and cheese.
 To cut planks, slice off the top and bottom of the eggplant, stand it up on it’s bottom, and slice down.
 You should get 6-8 1/4” – 3/8” planks per eggplant.

 Should you salt your eggplant?
 YES.
 I recently came across an article that says the bitterness we salt eggplant to remove has been bred out of the eggplant.
 True or not, I find eggplant is still a little bitter and the salting helps (maybe it’s a regional thing).
 More importantly though, we salt eggplant to extract excess moisture.
 Extracting moisture means the eggplant is going to fry better; resulting in better cooking and a more pleasing mouth feel.
 You really want to reduce the amount of water in your ingredients any time you’re cooking with oil.

-While salting the eggplant require a couple tablespoons of salt which will get rinsed off, there’s otherwise little salt in this recipe.
+Salting the eggplant requires a couple tablespoons of salt which will get rinsed off but there’s otherwise little salt in this recipe.

 – Use a pinch of salt in the egg whites just to help break them down a bit.